-Aids: All aids are allowed, including laptops and lecture notes.
+Aids: 2 A4 sheets (double-sided = 4 pages) of handwritten notes.
 See rules on next page.

 Exam review: Results will be reported to Ladok within three weeks.
 Grading of the exam may be reviewed after agreement with Michaela Wenzel.

 Points breakdown: Points for each question are indicated in parentheses.

-Grading: $50\% = 3$; $65\% = 4$; $80\% = 5$
+Grading: 50% = 3; 65% = 4; 80% = 5